OriginalSinger/role-reversal-resources/rrr.md

 # Role Reversal Resources

 Last Edited: 06 May 2020 (added 1 new manga entry).
 Prev Edited: 03 May 2020 (added 1 new manga entry).
-The latest entry is tagged <newest>, but the previously tagged <new> entries are still tagged as such.
-All entries with <new> and <newest> are now highlighted as well for convenience.
+The latest entry is tagged \<newest\>, but the previously tagged  entries are still tagged as such.
+All entries with \<new\> and \<newest\> are now highlighted as well for convenience.
 Prev Edited: 30 Apr 2020 (added 1 new manga entry).
 Prev Edited: 22 Apr 2020 (added 3 new manga entries).
 Prev Edited: 06 Apr 2020 (added a new text entry (by cabin_writer)).
 Prev Edited: 11 Feb 2020 (added a new manga entry).
-All new entries from now on are tagged with <new> for easy ctrl-f access.
+All new entries from now on are tagged with \<new\> for easy ctrl-f access.

 Note: the original gdoc was flagged.
 Here's a backup of the original gdoc: https://drive.google.com/file/d/100nIw1mh5paYFdqukmkgiqvs8VATcSvW/view?usp=sharing
 It's a zip file (mainly an attempt to avoid the flagging of google) of a pdf and a docx file of the original document.
 The docx file includes the comments, the pdf file does not.
 I'll update this paste just like I did with the original gdoc, but at some point I'd like to host this list at another site.
 I'll put the link here when I've done it.

 ### Legend